aimansae/order-summary/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges helps  improve coding skills by building realistic projects.

-**To do this challenge, I need a basic understanding of HTML and CSS.**
+**To do this challenge, basic understanding of HTML and CSS was required.**

 ## The challenge